awsdocs/amazon-cloudwatch-user-guide/doc_source/using-metric-math.md

 ## Adding a Math Expression to a CloudWatch Graph<a name="adding-metrics-expression-console"></a>

 You can add a math expression to a graph on your CloudWatch dashboard\.
-Each graph is limited to using a maximum of 100 metrics and expressions, so you can add a math expression only if the graph has 99 or fewer metrics\.
+Each graph is limited to using a maximum of 500 metrics and expressions, so you can add a math expression only if the graph has 499 or fewer metrics\.
 This applies even if not all the metrics are displayed on the graph\.

 **To add a math expression to a graph**

 1. Open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.

-1. Create or edit a graph or line widget\.
+1. Create or edit a graph\.
+There needs to be at least one metric in the graph\.

 1. Choose **Graphed metrics**\.

-1. Choose **Add a math expression**\.
+1. Choose **Math expression**, **Start with empty expression**\.
 A new line appears for the expression\.

-1. For the **Details** column, enter the math expression\.
+1. In the new line, under the **Details** column, enter the math expression\.
 The tables in the Metric Math Syntax and Functions section list the functions that you can use in the expression\.

    To use a metric or the result of another expression as part of the formula for this expression, use the value shown in the **Id** column: for example, **m1\+m2** or **e1\-MIN\(e1\)**\.